 I’m a rampant Audible listener.
-Usually I binge about 1 book/week which means I’m constantly running out of books to listen to.
-I like historical fiction and only female protagonists.
-I know it’s very narrow but I like what I like!.
-So lately, I’ve been circling back to my favorite podcasts.
+I binge about 1 book/week which means I’m constantly running out of books to listen to (I like historical fiction and only female protagonists).
+I know it’s very narrow but I like what I like!
+So lately, I’ve been circling back to some of my favorite podcasts.

 I’ll listen to podcasts while I’m putzing around the house, running errands, or on a long drive home.
 (Spoiler alert: I’m so into Fohr Ground, I even listen during my commute/making dinner!)

-During this time of year, I’m looking for a little inspiration and guidance.
-And if you’re reading this, you might be, too.
+During this time of year, I’m looking for a little inspiration and guidance; and if you’re reading this, you might be, too.
 And, if you can’t take a fabulous trip to Miami, you might need a different distraction.
-So here’s a list of my top 5 favorite podcasts to kick start your 2020.
+So here’s a list of my top 7 favorite podcasts to kick start your 2020.
 They’re motivating and insightful, or at the very least, entertaining.
 Enjoy!

 Disclaimer: Please note that the first few episodes of any podcast can be less-than-stellar until the host(s) find their groove.
 Be kind &

 rewind!
 Give it at least 3 episodes for their feet to get on the ground… recording yourself is hard!